Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-Cliff top gorge walk is another attraction you must do!
+Cliff-top gorge walk is another must-do!
 After just 3 miles along the magnificent cliff tops, you’ll find an amazing picnic spot and enjoy the best views in Somerset.
 Along the way, you can meet lots of wild animals too.

-Cheddar Gorge is also the famous its Cheddar cheese, which is known all over the world and originally comes from these caves.
+Cheddar Gorge is also famous for its Cheddar cheese, which is known all over the world and originally comes from these caves.
 It is still stored in them during the maturing process, which you can see for yourself while strolling through the caves.
-Does it sound yummy?

 How to get from London to Cheddar Gorge:

 There are no direct trains from London to Cheddar Gorge, however, you can get the train from London Paddington to Bristol Temple Meads (1 hour 30 mins).
-From Bristol Temple Meads get the train to Weston-super-Mare (20-30 mins) then jump on Bus 126 (50 mins) or take a 20 minute taxi to Cheddar.
+From Bristol Temple Meads get the train to Weston-super-Mare (20-30 mins) then jump on Bus 126 (50 mins) or take a 20-minute taxi to Cheddar.
 You could always stay in Bristol overnight to split the journey up.

-The easiest way to get to Cheddar Gorge from London would be by driving which takes around 2h30 to 3 hours.
+The easiest way to get to Cheddar Gorge from London would be by driving which takes around 2h 30m to 3 hours.
 You can also visit on an organised day trip from London.